 The purpose of ancient sites

 Mounds (cairns, barrows and tumuli) sometimes show signs of use for burial of the dead, but this does not mean they were built for burial.
-Later in history, churches were surrounded with graveyards, though they were built to be places of worship and community gathering, not specifically to host the dead.
+Later in history, churches were surrounded with graveyards, though they were built to be places of worship and community gathering, not primarily to host the dead.
 Both mounds and churches were built for a number of interlocking purposes, of which burying the dead was one, and a secondary purpose.

 Unfortunately, archaeologists tend to place undue weight on ancient burial practices, thereby missing other, more important, reasons why mounds were built.
 They assume that since some mounds had burials and bones, all must serve a funerary purpose.
 Not true.

-In the 1960s-70s Guy Underwood and Tom Graves, both dowsers, investigated this, coming up with the observation that mounds acted as energy batteries for the accumulation and release of energy, or as information buffers, playing a part in a larger geomantic system.
+In the 1960s-70s Guy Underwood and Tom Graves, both dowsers, investigated this, coming up with the observation that mounds acted as energy batteries for the accumulation and release of energy, or as flow-smoothing energy or information buffers, playing a part in a larger geomantic system.
 Standing stones, meanwhile, served more as conductors or antennae connecting earth and heavens - acupuncture needles in the land.
 From an energy-engineering viewpoint, this makes these sites far more plausible and meaningful.

 It would be wonderful to be able to read the minds of neolithic and bronze age people, to understand what was in their thoughts when building such a large number of sites as we see in Penwith, but we cannot - we can only see the signs and remains of what they did.
 Here plausible speculation, intuition and imagination play as much of a role in understanding ancient sites as concrete archaeological evidence and its interpretation - in which are often invested many assumptions and elements of guesswork.
 However, for such speculation to work, it does need to be supported or verified by other considerations that would give more strength to the speculation.